Upcycling: what is it exactly?

 Upcycling ingredients provides the cosmetic industry with endless possibilities for developing clean beauty products.
 Their interest lays in:

-- answering a consumer’s need, in particular that of eco-designed and sustainable products
+- answering a consumer’s need, in particular that of eco-designed products

 - helping reduce environmental pollution and fight against global waste